 The teaching will consist of introductory tutorials, a two week attachment in urban general practice, a day general practice skills workshop at Fairfield Hospital and a two week attachment in rural general practice.

-Assessment: Students will complete an assignment during each of the attachments, a viva voce assessment and a written objective structured clinical examination.
+Assessment: Students will complete an assignment during each of the attachments, a viva voce assessment and a written assignment.